 Doctors and other healthcare providers are required to provide the level of care that a reasonably qualified doctor in their field would provide.
 If they have not done this, then it is possible that they have failed to meet the standard of care owed to you and are therefore liable for medical malpractice.
 This does not mean that the doctor must provide the highest possible quality of care and every conceivable precaution, only that they act similarly to how other doctors in their field act.

 Doctors who use uncommon or nontraditional practices and procedures have not automatically breached their standard of care.
 In order for there to be a breach, the practices and procedures should be generally unacceptable to other doctors in that field.
 The duty of care for medical malpractice cases usually includes such practices as following the accepted procedures for administering anesthesia and performing surgeries, and ensuring that the patient is informed of the risks of a surgery before getting consent.

 A Medical Malpractice Lawyer Can Help Prove Your Doctor Had a Duty of Care

 If you have been injured by a healthcare provider, you might consider using an expert witness to testify about the specific standard of care that you should have received.
 You should look for an expert witness who practices in the same field as the doctor who caused your injury and knows how to perform the procedure that your doctor performed when he or she injured you.
 If you were hurt by a doctor in Arizona, the expert witness should also practice medicine in Arizona.

 You might be wondering, “Where can I find an expert witness that meets such specific qualifications?”
 Do not be concerned about finding the perfect expert witness on your own.
-An Arizona medical malpractice lawyer will have a broad network of expert witnesses and can work to find the one in Arizona that you need to help you win your case.
+An Arizona will have a broad network of expert witnesses and can work to find the one in Arizona that you need to help you win your case.

 your doctor’s breach of the duty of care